-25% per annum straight line basis 10% per annum straight line basis
+Freehold land and buildings 2% to 10% per annum straight line basis Computer equipment 25% per annum straight line basis Fixtures, fittings & equipment 10% per annum straight line basis

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the statement of financial activities.